Local Environmental Audit

 As well as litter-related issues, there are a number of other factors which can negatively impact the places in which we live and work, and which we record as part of the LEAMS process:

-The last five years of national LEAMS programme have continued to highlight the areas that are in the most need for intervention to improve the quality of the local environmental and have also reported the fluctuating trends at a more local level.
+The last five years of national LEAMS programme has continued to highlight the areas that are in the most need for intervention to improve the quality of the local environment and shows that, while there have been some positive local changes, the overall evidence is that the challenges from previous years are still in effect.

 Taking a longer-term view, it is clear that achieving a substantial improvement in our local environmental quality in the years to come will require concerted and collaborative action on the part of all key stakeholders.
-We are currently working in partnership with Zero Waste Scotland, local authorities and other stakeholders on a new Litter Monitoring System (LMS).
-We also have several campaigns to raise awareness, gather evidence and inspire people to take positive action.
+We are currently working in partnership with Scottish Government, Zero Waste Scotland, SEPA, local authorities and other stakeholders on the development of a national data strategy that can inform and evidence approaches that will help move to a sustainable and prevention centred approach to managing litter.